nilathj/localstack-dev/README.md

 # Infrastructure setup using LocalStack
 We will use LocalStack using the AWS command line to create the infrastructure needed for a search api.
 ![LocalStack search architecture](/images/LocalStackSearch.png)
+We will create an elasticsearch instance, with documents indexed when a lambda is triggered to S3 insert.
+The search lamdba is exposed the the user via an API gateway.
+This lambda will query elasticsearch to retrieve matching documents.

 ## Steps
 ### Install the latest python3 and aws cli using pip.